maxistephan/sensehat-christmas/README.md

 ### Debian Build

+**note:** Usually you don't have to build the package yourself.
+In that case, just check out the [Debian Installation Section](#debian-installation)!

-**note:** Building the package from source requires you to have the following debian packages
+**important:** Building the package from source requires you to have the following debian packages
 installed:

 ```bash